 If the standard Tribunal Process is not able to hear a complaint of this nature, a special Complaints Tribunal may be convened.
-Our Complaints Tribunal procedure is outlined in Attachment E7.

 A respondent may lodge an appeal only to the Appeal Tribunal in respect of a Tribunal decision.

 The decision of the Appeal Tribunal is final and binding on the people involved.
 Our appeals process is outlined in attachment D5.